Skip to main content

 Decentralized Trust Model

-• Example: Blockchain technology, distributed ledger systems.
+• Example: blockchain and distributed ledger technologies

 Web of Trust